Osiris1975/namelist-mod-gen/README.md

 These are the known limitations and issues.
 Some may be addressed in the future.

-* Does not create .mod files, you will have to do this yourself.
+* Does not currently create mod descriptor files.
-* Translation is still developmental and can sometimes experience thread lock, meaning the application will freeze.
-A workaround is to end the process and restart and it should pick up where it left off.
+* Translation is still developmental.
+* Sometimes translators, especially machine learning ones, return nonsensical translations.

 For issues, visit the [issues page](https://github.com/Osiris1975/namelist-mod-gen/issues) in this repository.